-Consortium partners at the New York State Department of Health, including the Office of Health Insurance Programs/New York State Medicaid, steering committee, and scientific team have played central roles to the development of these measures.
+Consortium partners at the New York State Department of Health, including the Office of Health Insurance Programs / New York State Medicaid, steering committee, and scientific team have played central roles in the development of these measures.

 Evidence for a high level of interest in this work in particular was demonstrated by the fact that the CAPQuaM team was asked to present this work in development to the CMS Expert Panel on Improving Maternal and Infant Health Outcomes in Medicaid/CHIP Data, Measurement, and Reporting Workgroup.

-More generally, childbirth is the largest category for hospital admissions for commercial payers and Medicaid programs; the estimated annual hospital costs associated with childbirth and newborn care are over \$80 billion annually in the United States (Andrews, 2006; DeFrances, Cullen, Kozak, 2007).
-In New York State, 48.6 percent of deliveries in 2011 occurred in women insured by Medicaid (NY State Department of Health, 2015).
+More generally, childbirth is the largest category for hospital admissions for commercial payers and Medicaid programs, and the estimated annual hospital costs associated with childbirth and newborn care exceed \$80 billion in the United States (Andrews, 2008; DeFrances, Cullen, Kozak, 2007).
+In New York State, 48.6 percent of deliveries in 2011 occurred in women insured by Medicaid (New York State Department of Health, 2013).

-Providing high quality care to women with high-risk pregnancies has the potential both to improve outcomes and to narrow disparities, important national priorities for CMS.
-In fact, leaders in obstetrics emphasize the need for improved access to specialty physician services for women who are at high risk.
-Our proposal is in conjunction with the leaders in obstetrics' proposals to improve integrated maternal-fetal-neonatal networks that optimize regionalization.
+Providing high-quality care to women with high-risk pregnancies has the potential both to improve outcomes and to narrow disparities, important national priorities for CMS.
+In fact, leaders in obstetrics emphasize the need for improved access to specialty physician services and access to multidisciplinary care for women who are at high risk.
+Our measure is in conjunction with the leaders in obstetrics' proposed measures to improve integrated maternal-fetal-neonatal networks that optimize regionalization.

-As mentioned previously, studies have shown that the density of MFMs is significantly and inversely associated with maternal mortality ratios (Sullivan, et al., 2005).
-In addition, the literature has shown that less frequent visits to subspecialists or lack of pregnancy care for women with chronic illness results in adverse pregnancy outcomes (Balsells, et al., 2009; Moons, et al., 1999; Nichols, et al., 2002; Pergam, et al., 2008).
+As mentioned previously, experts as well as the literature, recommend a multidisciplinary approach to care for high-risk pregnant women.
 Women with Medicaid and those who are uninsured are more likely to suffer from chronic conditions (Kaiser Family Foundation, 2011).
-Therefore, the proposed measures have the potential to have a significant impact on the health of mothers and infants covered by Medicaid.
+Therefore, our measures have the potential to have a significant impact on the health of mothers and infants covered by Medicaid.
 High-risk deliveries disproportionately impact women insured by Medicaid as compared with those who have private insurance.
-Risk factors identified to be associated with high-risk deliveries (e.g., hypertension, delivery of low birth weight infants) are all factors that are more prevalent among the Medicaid population.
+Risk factors identified to be associated with high-risk deliveries (e.g., hypertension, delivery of low birthweight infants) are all factors that are more prevalent among the Medicaid population.
 Given the fact that childbirth is the leading category for hospital admissions for Medicaid programs and the fact that high-risk deliveries disproportionately occur among women insured by Medicaid, quality measures targeting high-risk women have the potential to improve quality of care for a sizeable portion of the Medicaid program.

-One key decision that our expert panel made that is particularly important for the vulnerable Medicaid population was establishing that high-risk obstetrical services extend from preconception (e.g., managing the cessation of teratogenic medications) through delivery and the early postpartum period.
-The Expert Panel offered definitions regarding which conditions established that a pregnancy required high-risk obstetrical services.
-They further endorsed constructs important to assessing the availability of high-risk obstetrical (HROB) services.
-Among those constructs, the panel endorsed the importance of specialty services being available to women with comorbid conditions and who have pregnancy-related problems.
-In particular, they endorsed the importance of the availability and services of MFMs, cardiologists, infectious disease specialists, neurologists, and psychologists/psychiatrists.
-A working draft of the Panel Summary after the second round of voting is available as an Appendix to this report (see
+A key decision made by our Expert Panel is particularly important for the vulnerable Medicaid population - that is, establishing that HROB services extend from preconception (e.g., managing the cessation of teratogenic medications) through delivery and the early postpartum period.
+The Expert Panel offered definitions regarding which conditions establish that a pregnancy requires HROB services.
+They further endorsed constructs important to the assessment of availability of HROB services.
+Among those constructs, the panel endorsed the importance of multidisciplinary care being available to women with comorbid conditions who have pregnancy-related problems.
+A working draft of the Panel Summary after the second round of voting is available as an Appendix (see Supporting Documents).